castholm/string-uri-scheme/draft-castholm-string-uri-scheme.md

 hex        = %x30-39 / %x41-46
 ~~~

-The syntax of string URIs can also be described by the following POSIX regular expression (whitespace and newlines
+The string URI syntax can also be described by the following POSIX regular expression (whitespace included for
-have only been included to improve readability and should be ignored):
+readability but should be ignored):

 ~~~
 ^string\:(([0-9A-Za-z\-_]|%(